 It is possible to get screening permissions for free!
 Go forth and get them~

 Step one to getting screening permissions is finding the right person to ask.
 The most reliable method is to look the series up on Anime News Network, scroll down to the “English Companies” section, and check the “Internet Streaming” and “Licensed By” fields.
 The “licensed by” info is correct 95% of the time, and the internet streaming info is correct maybe 50% of the time.
 Rightstuf usually has correct licensing info if they sell the series.
 Wikipedia and Google can provide more info if needed.
 90% of series are licensed by one of Funimation, Bandai, Section23 Films/Sentai Filmworks, and Crunchyroll.

 How do you get the anime to show?

 There are two main ways that the moment.
-One is obviously streaming through companies like Crunchyroll, Daisuki, Viki, Anime Network, Funimation’s Youtube, Funimation – the following are also possible, but not applicable in Canada – Viz/ Neon Alley, Netflix, hulu.
+One is streaming through companies like Crunchyroll, HiDive, Viki, Anime Network, Funimation’s Youtube, Funimation – the following are also possible, but not applicable in Canada – Viz/ Neon Alley, hulu.